You Earned a Ticket!

 There are exceptions.

-On a national basis, NAEP scores dropped during the pandemic.
+Nationally, NAEP scores dropped during the pandemic.
 School districts strained, with uneven success, to make access to technology universal.
-Teachers strained to figure out ways to make learning engaging at a distance.
-The pandemic also accelerated resentment about standardized tests — especially the SAT and ACT tests.
+Teachers tried to figure out ways to make learning engaging at a distance.
+The pandemic also increased apprehension about standardized tests — especially the SAT and ACT.
 Even so, when we look back years from now it will be interesting to see whether the outcomes changed very much.

 California's scores are low.
 And also ordinary.